sensu/sensu-docs/content/sensu-go/5.0/reference/checks.md

 ### Check naming

-Each check definition must have a unique name within its organization and environment.
+Each check definition must have a unique name within its namespace.

 * A unique string used to name/identify the check
 * Cannot contain special characters or spaces